-Reduction during sourcing / production / distribution achieved since the previous year throughout the value chain? - Not applicable b) Reduction during usage by consumers (energy, water) has been achieved since the previous year? - Not applicable a) If yes, what percentage of your inputs was sourced sustainably?
+Reduction during sourcing / production / distribution achieved since the previous year throughout the value chain? - Not applicable a) If yes, what percentage of your inputs was sourced sustainably?
 Also, provide details thereof, in about 50 words or so.
 CARE Ratings, being a credit rating agency belongs to services sector and therefore, is relatively less resource intensive in terms of material requirements.
 Typically the consumables are office stationery, IT-related material, etc. However, despite the volume consumed, the strategy has been localised sourcing, a practise which is followed by every regional office so as to avoid unnecessary transportation and creation of carbon footprint.